markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 }
 ```

 Do you remember what the `*` selector did?
+What about the `>` syntax?

 > HINT: We're still using it at the very top of `style.css`

 That is the symbol we use to select all HTML elements, so how is it being used in this context?
 This is saying "select all elements that are direct children of anything with a class of `contact-info`."
-The `>` symbol means it is looking specifically for direct children of the element listed first.
+The `>` symbol means it is looking specifically for direct children of the element listed first, in this case it is selecting all children of the element with `contact-info` as its class.

 In this case, it will apply the above styles to the three flexbox child elements in our `contact-info` flexbox container, so we are now all set with this section's flexbox layout.